damlacim/damlacim/README.md

 - 🔭 I'm a Computer Engineering student and I'm working on iOS development.
-- 🌱 I’m currently learning MVVM.
+- 🌱 I’m currently learning VIPER.
 - 🔮 I'm also a total Kotlin enthusiast.
 But I only like Kotlin, not Android lol.

 I love to write something with the Kotlin programming language and especially solving algorithms questions.